 We’ve always been familiar with the propensity of frauds aimed towards older adults – unscrupulous telemarketers who get in touch with those people who are frail, isolated, and lonely, befriending them for the intended purpose of obtaining bank account information and charge card numbers and then wiping out finances.
 Or folks who promise contest prizes and freebies as a way to encourage unsuspecting older adults to purchase unwanted and unneeded things.

 Fast forward to today’s scammers, who possess the extra tool of technology to victimize the elderly.
-Believe it or not, in 2018 alone, the FBI estimates that online elderly scams led to an unbelievable $649.2 million lost by seniors.
+Believe it or not, in 2018 alone, the FBI estimates that scamming seniors online led to an unbelievable $649.2 million lost by older adults.

 As reported by Donna Gregory, chief of the FBI’s Internet Complaint Crime Center, “The 2018 report shows how prevalent these crimes are.
 It also shows that the financial toll is substantial and a victim can be anyone who uses a connected device.”

 The greatest monetary losses were reported in three primary groups: